lsst-sqre/phalanx/docs/admin/hostnames.rst

 This external hostname must have a valid TLS certificate that is trusted by the stock configuration of standard CentOS, Debian, and Alpine containers.

-There are supported two mechanisms to configure that TLS certificate:
+There are two supported mechanisms for configuring the TLS certificate:

 #.
 Configure Let's Encrypt to obtain a certificate via the DNS solver.
    Once this is configured, TLS will be handled automatically without further human intervention.